dsoluk/NSTstats/docs/PROCESS.md

 ## 4) Forecasting

 Purpose: Produce per‑player stat forecasts across requested horizons using a blend of Szn and L7 per‑60 rates, optional Last‑Year context, and schedule.
+For how scoring outputs feed forecasting, see [SCORING.md](./SCORING.md).

 See also: docs/FORECAST.md